acolote1998/humble-gladiators-2/docs/TO DOs.md

       a normal campaign no modification, and a hard campaign will increase the enemies stats + decrease the potential obtainable stats for the hero?
 - [ ] add a flag that makes all boosters give tier 4+ and rarity 4+ content only?
 - [ ] Make each character instance have an attribute imgbyte[] (whatever it is) battleScenario / battleGround.
 And when we get the character from the booster, we also generate its battle scenario, so each scenario and battle can feel unique.
+- [ ] improve UI for campaign creation to avoid having comma separated wantedThemes and unwantedThemes
+- [ ] create an endpoint to generate interesting campaign name, and themes and call it from the frontend with a button [Get Random Campaign Idea]

+  - [ ] it should auto fill up the campaign name and the campaign themes UI intstantly.
+  - [ ] the backend can request from gemini a JSON of {name:string, wantedThemes:string[], unwantedThemes:string[]}

 - [ ] impement hero inventory, equippment / removing equippment function